ericd-1qbit/the_temple/optimisation/Branch and Bound Algorithm.md

 ![[Pasted image 20220502121755.png]]

-##### Fathomed Nodes
+#### Fathomed Nodes
 Nodes which fulfill all the integrality requirements of the original MIP.
-No further branching is necessary.
+No further branching is necessary - a *permanent leaf* of the search tree.

+##### Incumbent Node
+Fathomed node with best objective function value found at any point in the search.

+##### Infeasible Nodes
+Restriction applied by a branch to the current node is infeasible with the relaxation of the original MIP.

+##### Less Optimal Nodes
+Nodes with a solution but less optimal value than the current incumbent node can be fathomed, as their branching will not result in a better objective value.

+#### Bounds
+The objective function's value for an incumbent gives certain bounds to the original MIP.
+##### Upper Bound
+If we have a minimisation problem, then any given incumbent node forms an upper bound on the final solution's objective value.
+####